joinpursuit/Pursuit-Core-Web/react/react_intro/README.md

 `App` is a function with an odd-looking return value.
 Inside the `()`, we see code that looks like a mixture of JavaScript and HTML.
 This is a special syntax for React called **JSX**.

 While this might be jarring at first, JSX alleviates a big problem we've been facing up to this point.
 Working with the DOM, we had a JS file referring to, and updating, elements in an HTML file.
-However, moving back and forth between these files is clunky and unnatural.
+However, moving back and forth between these files is time-consuming, and having to update multiple disparate parts each time we need to make a change makes our app vulnerable to bugs.
 We'd much rather have our elements and their functionality in the same place.
 That's what JSX syntax offers us.

 The following line is perfectly valid JSX: